ur-cs-courses/course-project-silver-bullet/docs/STANDUP.md

     + This version allows the user to input the rooms and sizes manually instead of using the yaml files
     + This version does not take room dimenstions.
 It takes small, medium, and large as room size.

+Tony:
++ Working on the function that updates the location of the Robot and the moving flow of Robot
++ Working on the data log file
++ Working on the simulation of the robot cleaning process